irods-contrib/metalnx-web/README.md

 Switched to the existing standardized /etc/irods-ext method of defining properties picked up by spring for interpolation in bean configuration.
 This is especially useful for docker deployments as the /etc/irods-ext can be a volume mount for docker

+#### ticket tests failing when run together, possible iRODS issue #16

+Did some cleanup and temporarily put aside several ticket tests for further assessment at the iRODS and Jargon layer.
+There maybe some remaining issues with tickets, see https://github.com/DICE-UNC/jargon/issues/266 so this will be revisited at that layer as soon as possible.
+These changes allow a clean unit test baseline

+#### Adjust props,etc so that unit tests are clean before proceding #14

+Normalizing the test setup, properties generation scheme to align with cloud browser, rest, jargon, etc. This will allow easier setup in iRODS CI, etc. Simplified the spring config propertis references to look at the metalnx.properties in /etc/irods-ext for production in issue #10 and #7, and this change utilizes build of test.metalnx.properties and testing.properties from the pom based on settings.xml as in jargon and other libs.

+See the DEVELOPER-README.md doc for details on how to set up and run tests.